time2fishman/-static-dashboard/README.md

 ## Set Up

 1. Change into your sandbox with `cd ~/sei/sandbox`.
-1. Fork and clone this repository with `git clone git@git.generalassemb.ly:SEIR-412/react-dashboard.git`.
+1. Fork and clone this repository with.
 1. Change into the new directory with `cd react-dashboard`.
-1. Confirm that you're actually in you're in your `react-dashboard` directory and then run `npx create-react-app .`
+1. Confirm that you're actually in you're in your `react-dashboard` directory and then run `npx create-react-app .` ... **NOTE THE PERIOD AT THE END!!!**
 1. After it finishes installing and you should see the message that reads `Happy hacking!`.
 Once you're back at the prompt, type `code .` to open up the project in VS Code.
 1. Toggle open the NPM SCRIPTS area in the Explorer pane in VS Code, hover over the item marked `start`, and then click the "play" button that appears on the right to run your server.

 ## Requirements

-Build out the above wireframe in react components.
-Focus on getting the components to render the different content first.
-After you get your content to render, add some styles to your site!
+- Build out the above wireframe in react components.
+- Focus on getting the components to render the different content first.
+- After you get your content to render, add some styles to your site!
 Submit a PR when you're done.
+- Your React app must compile without errors.
+If there are errors you can't solve, comment out the error and leave a note explaining what you were trying to do.

+Unless otherwise stated, assignments are due by 10 am ET the next class day.

 ## License